mpyne-navy/proj-waterfall-backend/README.md

 The SAM CLI reads the application template to determine the API's routes and the functions that they invoke.
 The `Events` property on each function's definition includes the route and method for each path.
+Example:

 ```yaml
       Events: